 IMPORTANT: Always keep the battery fully charged to prevent damage especially if it may be exposed to freezing temperatures.
+For instructions, see "Charge Battery" on page 49.

 - 6. Complete the following "Engine Preparation for Storage" on page 50. - 7.
 Store the mower in a clean, dry environment.